C4ptainCrunch/thesis/source/index.rst

-In this subsection, we use the use th power of Jupyter Notebooks to define in multiple steps a Python :code:`Game()` class holding the state of the game and its rules.
+In this subsection, we use the use the power of Jupyter Notebooks to define in multiple steps a Python :code:`Game()` class holding the state of the game and its rules.
 We will then successively inherit from it to add the rules and some convenience methods.

 We set the following encoding conventions:
  - :code:`0` is South, :code:`1` is North,